Design

 In Pune’s lively neighbourhood of Koregaon Park, this zen wellness centre serves as a meditative retreat dubbed Crème.
 The Architecture Company (TAC) crafts a haven where a surprising lack of vivid tones emerges to make the centre a soulful experience rather than just a clinic.

-The brief decoded the desire for clean lines and concealed details to pair with light music and bespoke fragrance, charting a well-rounded, soothing experience.
+Dubbed KOSA Wellbeing skin and wellness, the brief decoded the desire for clean lines and concealed details to pair with light music and bespoke fragrance, charting a well-rounded, soothing experience.
 A calculated area of 600 sq ft, Manasvi Bachhav along with Rohit Walimbe, Kulsum Tambawala and Sachita Thakur stitch the space with curious details and an assembly of furniture, art and decor dotted throughout.

 The Architecture Company